jenkinsci/pipeline-plugin/TUTORIAL.md

 4. **Save**, then click on the new slave and **Launch**.

-5. Now, go back to your flow definition and request this slave’s label:
+5. Now, go back to your Pipeline definition and request this slave’s label:

 ```groovy
 node('remote') {